Skip navigation

 • Smoking (damages the blood vessels and makes them more likely to collect fatty deposits)

-Some medications can raise your LDL or lower your HDL levels.
 Your cholesterol levels tend to rise as you get older.
-Men have a greater risk of high total cholesterol between the ages of 20 and 39.
+Men have a greater risk of high total cholesterol between the ages of 40 – 59.
 Women have a higher risk after menopause when there are lower levels of hormones to protect against high blood cholesterol.

 Your physician may recommend statins if you cannot get your cholesterol into a normal range with diet changes and physical activity.
 Statins block an enzyme the liver needs to make cholesterol.
 Since your body will always produce cholesterol, it may return to a high level if you stop taking a statin.
-So, you may need to take a statin for the rest of your life.
+Dr. Bass added, “Many patients require long-term treatment with statins to maintain healthy levels of cholesterol.”

 What are the risks of high cholesterol?

-Hyperlipidemia can also lead to coronary artery disease, which is the most common form of heart disease in the U.S. Other conditions high cholesterol can cause include carotid artery disease and peripheral artery disease.
+Hyperlipidemia is an excess of lipids or fats in your blood that can lead to coronary artery disease, which is the most common form of heart disease in the U.S. Other conditions high cholesterol can cause include carotid artery disease and peripheral artery disease.

-“How often you will need a blood test to check your HDL and LDL levels depends on several factors,” said Dr. Bayram-Fidan.
+The timing and frequency of blood tests to check your HDL and LDL levels depend on several factors.

-She noted that most healthy adults should check their cholesterol every four to six years.
-People with diabetes, heart disease or a family history of hyperlipidemia should talk to their PCP about checking it more often.
+Most healthy adults should check their cholesterol every 1 to 2 years, typically during an annual physical.
+More frequent testing is recommended if you are over the age of 40, since the risk increases with age.
+People with diabetes, heart disease, or a family history of coronary artery disease should talk to their PCP about checking it more often.

 Most children should get their cholesterol checked at least once between the ages of 9 and 12.
 However, if your child has diabetes or obesity, they need more frequent screenings.
 Adolescents should get their cholesterol checked between the ages of 17 and 21.